McMillen High School

 C.A.
 McMillen High School, commonly known as McMillen High School, McMillen, or MHS, is a secondary school serving grades nine and ten, located in the East Cluster of the Plano Independent School District.
 Murphy Middle School and Armstrong Middle School feed into McMillen.
 Students graduating from McMillen will attend Plano East Senior High School for the eleventh and twelfth grades.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school received a rating of "C" by the Texas Education Agency.

 History

 C.A.
 McMillen High School is named in honor of Comfort Allen McMillen, a farmer who owned large tracts of land in what is now the city of Murphy, Texas and founder of the Corinth Presbyterian Church.

 McMillen High School's inaugural year was 2011–2012, with doors opening in August 2011.
 It is Plano Independent School District's sixth (and last) 9-10 high school and was built to relieve overcrowding at nearby T. H. Williams High School.
 The first principal, George King, helped to plan and oversee the design and construction of the campus.